ul-mds/HeteroMRI/README.md

 # HeteroMRI
 A novel method for classification of heterogenous brain MRIs.
 Here, heterogenous means the MRIs used for training the model have been acquired using different MRI scanners and acquisition protocols.

+This repository contains material associated with the paper "***HeteroMRI: A method for classification of multi-scanner and multi-protocol brain MRIs with deep learning***", including:

+- **MRIs_List.csv**: The list of all MRIs (from public repositories) used in the paper
+- **Experimental_Settings.xlsx**: The experimental settings implemented in the paper
+- The Python code that
+  - selects the necessary number of MRIs from the `MRIs_List.csv` based on the `Experimental_Settings.xlsx`
+  - trains and tests the CNN classification model
+  - saves the trained models
+  - and writes an *.xlsx file that includes the list of training, validation, and test data and the calculated metric values

 ## Table of Contents